cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

 and/or be much to large (bloated) of a dependency -- in addition to removing control over the SQL queries.

-In these cases, and in other cases where existing repository/service layer code already exists, the data is 'pre-processed', and is already filtered, sorted, paginated, etc. before being returned from the GraphQL resolvers.
+In these cases, and in other cases where existing repository/service layer code already exists, the data is 'pre-processed', and is already filtered, sorted, paginated, etc. before being returned from the graphql resolvers.

 This extension pack provides access to key elements such as Selections/Projections, Sort arguments, & Paging